zarzycki/betacast/land-spinup/bias-correct/bias_instructions.md

 ### Add user_datm.streams.txt.Anomaly.* files

 You will need to add XML streams to your case directory that contain user information to point to the anomaly files.

-I have included examples for T and PRECT in `$BETACAST/land-spinup/bias-correct/` you can copy and edit accordingly.
+I have included examples for T and PRECT in `$BETACAST/land-spinup/bias-correct/` you can copy them and edit the file and (if needed) domains accordingly.

 ### Edit user\_nl\_datm